vvalecha519/AimLab/README.md

 -Add MacOS build

 ## How to Play on Windo
-- For Windows user download
+- For Windows user download the WinBuild folder in the repo, and run the AimLab.exe file.
+Then enjoy playing!

-## Photos
+## Demo Video

-We welcome feedback on our game and appreciate any suggestions or comments you may have.
-Please send feedback to [contact email or link to feedback form].

-Thank you for playing!
+<iframe width="560" height="315" src="https://www.youtube.com/embed/your-video-url" frameborder="0" allowfullscreen></iframe>